 We support the MPCA's water quality standard process through our metro water monitoring programs and by providing input to the process through a technical advisory role.
 Every major watershed in the state is monitored by the MPCA on a ten-year cycle.
-We, along with our partners, monitor the major rivers, major tributary streams, and selected lakes every year, which results in a more robust dataset and understanding of water quality dynamics within the metro area.
-When the MPCA does monitor waterbodies in the metro area watersheds, we coordinate to ensure we are not duplicating efforts and we provide our data and assessments to assist in their development of the water quality standards.
+We, along with our partners, monitor the major rivers, major tributary streams, and selected lakes every year, which results in a more robust dataset and understanding of water quality dynamics within the metro region.
+When the MPCA does monitor regional waterbodies, we coordinate to ensure we are not duplicating efforts and we provide our data and assessments to assist in their development of the water quality standards.